SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Filbert between Sansome and Coit Tower

-At 16th and Moraga, you will find the most famous set of mosaic stairways in San Francisco, the 16th Avenue Tiled Stairs.
-This set of stairs is on Moraga between 15th and 16th Avenues.
-This 163-step beauty was completed in 2005.
+In the Inner Sunset district, you will find the most famous mosaic stairs in San Francisco.
+The 16th Avenue Tiled Stairs is on Moraga between 15th and 16th Avenues.

 District: Inner Sunset